top of page

 The federal budget process occurs in two stages: appropriations, which set overall spending limits by agency or program, and authorizations, which direct how federal funds should (or should not) be used.
 Appropriation and authorization provisions are typically made for single fiscal years.
 A reauthorization bill renews the authorizations of an expiring law.

 This is the case with the Byrne JAG Program (and most other justice assistance grant programs).
 Byrne JAG expired at the end of the 112th Congress.
-Most of the other grant programs have been expired for far longer.
-In nearly every case, the House and Senate Appropriations Committees continue to fund expired programs in the annual appropriations bills.
+Many of the other grant programs also have been expired for significant periods of time.
+In nearly every case, the House and Senate Appropriations Committees continue to fund expired programs in the annual appropriations bills, which act as one-year authorization bills.

 The House passed a Byrne JAG reauthorization bill in the 112th Congress but it never advanced in the Senate.
 The bill, H.R.
 6062, by Rep. Tom Marino (R-PA), would have extended the Byrne JAG program for five years, through FY17, at a maximum authorized level of $800 million annually.
-Although this would have been a drop from the current authorization of $1.095 billion, it is significantly above the most recent annual appropriated level of $347 million in FY16.
-House rules make it virtually impossible to reauthorize any grant programs.
-The so-called “pay-go” and “cut-go” rules require any spending above current appropriated and authorized levels to be offset by other, current spending.
-Finding an offset of even several million dollars can be difficult; finding an offset for tens or hundreds of million dollars is nearly impossible.
+Although this would have been a drop from the current authorization of $1.095 billion, it was significantly above the most recent annual appropriated level of $347 million in FY16.
+House rules made it virtually impossible to reauthorize any grant programs.
+The “pay-go” and “cut-go” rules required any spending above current appropriated and authorized levels to be offset by other, current spending.

 bottom of page